-- Commissioned law enforcement officers may carry weapons, which have been issued by their respective law enforcement agencies, while on campus or other universitycontrolled property, including residence halls.
+- Commissioned law enforcement officers may carry weapons, which have been issued by their respective law enforcement agencies, while on campus or other university controlled property, including residence halls.
 Law enforcement officers must notify the EWUPD of their presence on campus upon arrival. - A person may possess a personal protection spray device as authorized by RCW 9.91.160 while on property owned or controlled by EWU. - A person may bring a weapon onto campus for display or demonstration purposes directly related to a class or other educational activity, if they obtain prior authorization from the university police department. - Weapons that are owned by the institution for use in organized recreational activities or by special groups, such as EWU ROTC or university sponsored clubs or teams, must be stored in a location approved by the university police department.
+These weapons must be checked out by the advisor or coach and are to be used only in organized recreational activities or by legitimate members of the club or team in the normal course of the club or team's related activity.